Discover Nature: American Bullfrog

 During breeding season, males are highly territorial and physically aggressive with each other as they defend calling stations.
 Females can lay more than 20,000 eggs per clutch in shallow water, which hatch in 4-5 days.
 Tadpoles turn to froglets in about a year, but won’t reach adult size for another 2-3 years.

 Find bullfrogs hiding in various types of vegetation at the water’s edge.
-When disturbed, they escape with powerful jumps into the water.
+When disturbed, they escape with powerful bounds into the water.
 Young bullfrogs often give a short, high-pitched yelp as they leap to safety.

 Learn more about the American bullfrog with the Missouri Department of Conservation’s Online Field Guide.